 Andrew won team gold at the 1990 World Equestrian Games with Spinning Rhombus, and has ridden at six Olympic Games, winning team silver in 1992 with Spinning Rhombus, team bronze in 1996 with Jagermeister and team bronze in 2012 with Nereo (it is often – correctly – quoted that Andrew has been selected for seven Olympics, but he didn’t actually compete at the seventh despite being selected).
 He finished just outside the individual medals in 2012 in fourth place.

-In 2010, Andrew won his first individual medal — bronze at the Kentucky World Equestrian Games on Nereo.
-He finished just outside the individual medals in fourth place at the London 2012 Olympic Games, claiming team bronze with Nereo.
+In 2010, Andrew won his first individual medal — bronze at the Kentucky World Equestrian Games on Nereo, with the New Zealand team also taking bronze.

-Andrew is based in Wiltshire with his partner Wiggy (nee Channer), who was William Fox-Pitt’s first wife.
+Andrew is based in Wiltshire with his partner Wiggy (née Channer), who was William Fox-Pitt’s first wife.
 They have two children.
 He also has two daughters from his previous marriage to Jayne.

 Andrew’s first book — Focused — was launched at Burghley 2014.